Hometown Hero: Lafourche deputy runs into Coach O between recruiting visits

 But he's still on the move, hopping from parish to parish in hopes of recruiting the next crop of players.

-On Tuesday morning, social media was abuzz with Coach O sightings at Terrebonne High School and shortly thereafter, in Lafourche Parish, where he took a moment to pose with a fan.
+On Tuesday morning, social media was abuzz with Coach O sightings at Terrebonne High School and shortly thereafter, in Lafourche Parish, where he took a moment to pose with a deputy who was also a fan.

+This morning, Deputy Jason Naquin ran into a local football coach who was on the recruiting trail.
+The coach just had to take a picture with one of Lafourche’s finest! ?? #nationalchamps @Coach_EdOrgeron @LSUfootball pic.twitter.com/D3tqGiJadD— Lafourche Parish Sheriff’s Office (@LafourcheSO) January 21, 2020

-The Lafourche Parish Sheriff's Office posted the moment on Facebook, saying though Coach was busy on the recruiting trail, he paused to take a picture with Deputy Jason Naquin.
+The Lafourche Parish Sheriff's Office shared the moment on online, saying though Coach was busy on the recruiting trail, he paused to take a picture with Deputy Jason Naquin.

 As Orgeron continues to make his way across south Louisiana, one aspect of his personality is especially striking, his unstoppable energy.